NetScout-Go/NetTool/README.md

     env CGO_ENABLED=0 go build
     ```

-3. Run the application:
+5. Run the application:

     ```bash
     ./nettool
     ```

-    You should not need to run this with sudo, but if you encounter permission issues, try:
+    You should not need to run this with sudo, but if you encounter permission issues or if you need to use plugins that require elevated privileges (like Traffic Control), try:

     ```bash
     sudo ./nettool